udaykamboj/ModernNewTab/README.md

 ![image](https://github.com/user-attachments/assets/9cecf532-f967-4a73-bb6a-80cd775676eb)

-# TabDash - Modern New Tab Extension
+# ModernNewTab - Modern New Tab Extension
-TabDash is a modern yet simple new tab extension.
+ModernNewTab is a modern yet simple new tab extension.
 The whole idea behind the extension is to keep it minimal and usable, removing distractions while maintaining a modern design.
-TabDash replaces Chrome/Edge's/Edge's default new tab with a clean, customizable interface featuring quick links, search functionality, and stunning backgrounds.
+ModernNewTab replaces Chrome/Edge's/Edge's default new tab with a clean, customizable interface featuring quick links, search functionality, and stunning backgrounds.

 ## 📁 Project Structure